Published on: October 14, 2024

 A digital magazine can go far beyond static text and images.
 You can embed videos, audio clips, slideshows, or animations directly into pages to make stories come alive.
 For example, a travel magazine could include video tours, while an educational e-magazine might feature voice notes or short animations to explain complex ideas.

-Interactive tools such as clickable links, hotspots, quizzes, and polls turn reading into an active experience.
+Interactive tools such as clickable links, hotspots, surveys, quizzes, and forms turn reading into an active experience.
 They let readers explore related content, test their knowledge, or share opinions.
 This type of engagement keeps users curious and connected to your content longer.

 Digital magazines make it easy to move around.
 Readers can use menus, links, or search bars to find what they want quickly.
 This improves accessibility and makes your content more user-friendly than printed issues, where readers must flip through pages manually.